Skip to content

 replace_this

-Try to find any occurrences of a particular string, and replace them with a substitution in a given string object.
+Try to find any occurrences of a particular string, and replace them with a substitution in a given string object, modifying the calling string.

 string& string::replace_this(const string&in search, const string&in replacement, bool replace_all = true);